-The submitted applications will be evaluated by a team of co-workers and project supervisors from the corresponding research areas.
+The submitted applications will be evaluated by a team researchers of the HIIG including the heads of the research programmes, project managers from the corresponding projects as well as the fellowship coordinator.
 If the project proposals connect to research projects of other colleagues, they will be consulted as needed.
 The final decisions will be reached in consultation with the directors.

 Will I be informed about the current status of my application, before the final decisions are announced?
 When will chosen candidates be notified?

 We will review all documents thoroughly and will contact you if any further information is needed.
 Due to the high number of applicants, we can neither inform you about the current status, nor react to requests regarding individual applications during the course of our review.
-The interviews and the ensuing decisions will normally be made within one or two months after publishing the announcement.
+The interviews and the ensuing decisions will normally be made within one month after the application deadline.